CALL US

 Children’s Friendship Training (CFT) Social Skills Group (Ages 8–12)

-This fall, we’re offering two social skills groups-one for ages 8–9 and one for ages 10–12!
+We’re offering two social skills groups-one for ages 8–9 and one for ages 10–12!

 CFT is an evidence- based social skills program (Frankel & Myatt, 2003) designed for kids ages 8–12.
 It helps kids learn and practice friendship skills they can use at school, home, and in the community.